-Limitations of Equity Share Financing:
+Limitations of Equity Share Financing

-- (i) Cost of capital is the highest of all sources. - (ii) Equity Share Capital has a burden of Corporate Dividend Tax on the company. - (iii) New issue of Equity Capital may reduce the EPS.
+- (i) Cost of capital is the highest of all sources. - (ii) Equity Share Capital has a burden of Corporate Dividend Tax on the company. - (iii) New issue of Equity Capital may reduce the (EPS) Earning Per Share of the company.